devantler/nomad-packs/README.md

+This repo is currently in the phase of migrating to k3s and helm charts along with the use of ansible to automate node setup.

 # HA Docker Swarm cluster with Traefik and Portainer

 This repo contains deployable stacks for a secure and fully docker-managed cluster.
 It includes Portainer, Traefik, Wireguard and Keepalived.
 These tools together enable a high-availability cluster that you can easily deploy stacks to.
 Wireguard is a fast and secure VPN that allows you to gain access to your cluster remotely.